 After a hospital stay, people often need further support and cannot return home immediately.
 Many nursing homes offer temporary stays to bridge the gap until people can return home or be cared for in another care facility.
 These short-term stays are called transitional care or bridging care.

 Transitional care in a facility usually lasts a maximum of 28 days.
-Under certain conditions and depending on the state, such a stay can also last up to 6 weeks.
+Under certain conditions and depending on the person's state of help, such a stay can also last up to 6 weeks.

-The costs of transitional care must be borne in part by the person in need of care themselves, with the remainder covered by subsidies and grants from the federal states.
+The costs of transitional care must be paid in part by the person in need of care, with the remainder covered by subsidies and funding from the federal provinces.
 The amount of the personal contribution is dependent on the level of income and care allowance.

 If you are temporarily unable to live at home, or if your caregivers need a break or are ill, many nursing homes offer temporary admission.
 This is referred to as:

-If, during your hospital stay, you realize that you will not receive care at home after your discharge and you need support, please contact the specialist staff on site.
+If, during your hospital, it becomes obvious that you will not be able to receive care at home after your discharge and you need support, please contact the specialist staff on site.
 They will then provide you with all the information you need for your transitional care.